ESR-LSRI/2023_ZaraZ/dailyLogbook.md

   * Q: Over the course of 5 years, has there been a change in snow cover duration on the south side of Mt Baker?
 (3 graphs?
 1 graph?)
     * date of snowfall onset? **next steps: define onset (search up standard/commonly-accepted definition)**
     * date of snowmelt? **same as above**
+* **Q: How do I figure out which sensors are relevant for this question as well as their elevation?**

 ### RQ 3: How sunny is it at Schrieber's Meadow (the lowest instrument site)?
 Has this changed over the instrument record?
 (Noah or Kaiden)
 ### RQ 4: What is the seasonal snow depth at Schrieber's Meadow in 2021-2022?
 (Noah or Kaiden)